SDL-Hercules-390/hyperion/readme/README.HDL.md

 where 'XXXXX' is the name of your source member, 'ZZZZZ' is the name of the MODULE (.dll or .so) your code will be a part of, and 'DLL_EXPORT' is added to the beginning of each function that needs to be exported.

-Refer to the "OBJ_CODE.msvc" and/or "makefile.am" members to see how all of hercules code is divided into separate loadable modules (DLLs) so you know which module (DLL) your function should be a part of.
+Refer to the "OBJ_CODE.msvc" and/or [makefile.am](/makefile.am) members to see how all of hercules code is divided into separate loadable modules (DLLs) so you know which module (DLL) your function should be a part of.

 #### STEP 2

-Add a new entry at the BEGINNING of "hexterns.h" as follows:
+Add a new entry at the BEGINNING of [hexterns.h](/hexterns.h) as follows:

 ```
 #ifndef _XXXXXXX_C_